Umair7865/oracle-bucket/READme.md

 ## Features

-- **Backup Automation**: Create tar archives of your database backups into instance.
+- **Backup Automation**: Create tar archives of your database backups on the instance.
 - **Upload to OCI Bucket**: Upload tar files to OCI Object Storage for secure and centralized storage.
 - **Download & Restore**: Download tar files from OCI Object Storage, extract them, and restore databases.
 - **Cleanup**: Automatically delete older backups, retaining only the latest one.
+- **Unified Script**: One interactive script to perform all operations.

 ## Prerequisites